dannycab/phy472msu_s2021/syllabus.md

-If I violate this principle, please let me know or please tell the undergraduate department chair, Stuart Tessmer (<tessmer@pa.msu.edu>), who I have informed to tell me about any such incidents without conveying student information to me.
+If I violate this principle, please let me know or please tell the undergraduate department chair, Stuart Tessmer (<tessmer@msu.edu>), who I have informed to tell me about any such incidents without conveying student information to me.

 ### Confidentiality and Mandatory Reporting